 This Handbook has been specifically designed as a source of detailed reference information for first year and re-enrolling undergraduate and postgraduate students.
-Separate handbooks are published for Applied Science, Arts and Social Sciences, Built Environment, Commerce and Economics, Engineering, Law, Medicine, Professional Studies, Science, the Australian Graduate School of Management, College of Fine Arts, University College (ADFA) and the Centre for Liberal and General Studies.
-For fuller details about the University - its organisation, staff members, description of disciplines, scholarships and prizes and so on, consult the University Calendar (Summary Volume).
+Separate handbooks are published for Applied Science, Arts and Social Sciences, Built Environment, Commerce and Economics, Engineering, Law, Medicine, Professional Studies, Science, the Australian Graduate School of Management, Australian Taxation Studies Program (ATAX), College of Fine Arts, University College (ADFA) and the Centre for Liberal and General Studies.

+For fuller details about the University - its organization, staff members, description of disciplines, scholarships and prizes and so on, consult the University Calendar (Summary Volume).
 For further information on student matters consult the University Student Guide.